eli-byers/Cheat_Sheets/Terminal.md

 -
-### List Contence: ```ls```
+### List Contents: ```ls```
-* When we are is a directory we often want to see the contence of that directory.
+* When we are is a directory we often want to see the contents of that directory.
 Here are a few of the most common ways to list the items in the current directory.

 	```
 	$ ls		# shows a table of visible items